codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

     ConnectionCallbackArgs,
     ErrorCallbackArgs,
   } from "@codat/sdk-link-types"
-  import { CodatLink } from "./components/CodatLink";
+  import { CodatConnections } from "./components/CodatConnections";
   import Image from "next/image";
   import styles from "./page.module.css";
   import { useState } from "react";